Anaminus/roblox-library/modules/Spek/README.md

 Field      | Type    | Description
 -----------|---------|------------
 Iterations | number? | Target iterations for each benchmark.
-If unspecified, Duration is used.
+If unspecified, or zero or less, Duration is used.
 Duration   | number? | Target duration for each benchmark, in seconds.
 Defaults to 1.

 # T